- Calendar and Schedules

 There is a difference between “dropping” a course and “withdrawing” from a course.
 A drop occurs either prior to the start date of the class or by a specific deadline early in the term.
 (See the academic calendar here or the Course Drop Date link mentioned above for deadlines.)
-Students are not responsible for payment of hours for a dropped course.
+Tuition and fee charges are reversed for a dropped course.
 Withdrawal occurs after the drop deadline and students are held responsible for payment of the hours even though they are no longer enrolled in the class.

 Please note: If you have a university hold on your account, please contact the Office of the Registrar for assistance to drop or withdraw from any courses.

 If extraordinary circumstances or a documented illness prevent a student from dropping or withdrawing by the stated deadline, she/he may apply for a late withdrawal.